 The Bank provides various services relating to the government, such as treasury funds and JGS services.
-Specifically, these are (1) receipt, disbursement, and accounting of treasury funds (the Bank classifies receipts and disbursements of treasury funds by the specific government account as well as by the individual government agency); (2) management of the deposits of the Japanese government; (3) custody of securities acquired by or submitted to the government; (4) issuance of, and principal and interest payment on,
+Specifically, these are (1) receipt, disbursement, and accounting of treasury funds (the Bank classifies receipts and disbursements of treasury funds by the specific government account as well as by the individual government agency); (2) management of the deposits of the Japanese government; (3) custody of securities acquired by or submitted to the government; (4) issuance of, and principal and interest payment on, JGSs; and

-JGSs; and (5) operations relating to its role as the bookentry transfer institution in the JGB book-entry system.
+(5) operations relating to its role as the book-entry transfer institution in the JGB book-entry system.
 For the convenience of the public, the Bank designates certain branches and offices of financial institutions throughout the country as its agents and entrusts them with some of the services relating to treasury funds and JGSs.

-Besides the above operations, the Bank engages in various transactions with the government, such as buying and selling JGSs.
+Besides the above operations, the Bank engages in various transactions with the government, such as purchasing and selling of JGSs.